kaijagahm/kaijagahm/README.md

 **Some other things about me:**

-🐟  I recently finished working as a database manager for a collaborative project between the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
+🐟  I recently finished working as a database manager for a freshwater ecology project with the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
 [I tracked issues for that over here](https://github.com/MFEh2o/db/issues).
-I also built a [Shiny app](https://joneslabnd.shinyapps.io/lakeLatLongFinder/) to help researchers locate their study lakes.
+I also built a [Shiny app](https://joneslabnd.shinyapps.io/lakeLatLongFinder/) to help researchers locate the lakes in their study.

-💬  I also worked with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)) to [manage their research data](https://github.com/kaijagahm?tab=projects).
-Check out the [interactive Shiny dashboard](https://ygdp.shinyapps.io/ygdpDashboard/) that I built over the past several months ([code here](https://github.com/kaijagahm/ygdpDashboard)).
+💬  I also worked on linguistics with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)) to [manage their research data](https://github.com/kaijagahm?tab=projects).
+Check out the [interactive Shiny dashboard](https://ygdp.shinyapps.io/ygdpDashboard/) that I built from scratch, without knowing anything about Shiny going in ([code here](https://github.com/kaijagahm/ygdpDashboard)).
 I also built a [relational database](https://github.com/kaijagahm/ygdpDB) for the YGDP.

 ✍️  My blog, which covers mostly R-related topics, has recently migrated from its old location at [woodpeckR](https://thewoodpeckr.wordpress.com/) to [a page on my personal site](https://kaijagahm.netlify.app/blog.html).
 The old woodpeckR site is still valid, though!

 🤝 I volunteer as a mentor in the R For Data Science community [Slack workspace](r4ds.io/join), where I hold weekly "office hours".
 I also answer questions over at [RStudio Community](https://community.rstudio.com/u/kaijabean/activity/replies).

-❓  Ask me about birds, frogs, and the [tidyverse](https://www.tidyverse.org/) :milky_way:
+🧑‍🤝‍🧑 I'm also on the board of directors for [SORTEE](sortee.org) (Society for Open, Reliable, and Transparent Ecology and Evolutionary biology), which advocates for open science and reproducibility in EEB.

 📫  How to reach me: I love getting emails at (kaija.gahm@aya.yale.edu).
 Twitter DMs are also great (@kaija_bean).